larkintuckerllc/example-prj-sckmkny/README.md

-# Example Package Sckmkny
+# Example Project Sckmkny

-A small example package
+A small example project with single package.